 This Michelin starred restaurant in Covent Garden is one of the most popular restaurants on the London culinary scene.
 Chef Joel Robuchon is one of the most celebrated chefs on the planet and at L’Atelier he offers a blend of French elegance and Eastern style.
 The restaurant has an open counter design, so you will be able to watch the team prepare modern French classics right in front of your eyes.
 Diners are able to participate in the creation of the meal and the dishes are often prepared to their specifications.

 When you are in the mood for some real homemade “Deep South” American cooking that sticks to your ribs, The Lockhart is the ideal place.
 Chef Brad McDonald is from Mississippi and he has brought his flavourful Southern American cuisine to the city of London.
 The menu offers classic comfort food, such as warm and buttery cornbread, mallard gumbo, shrimp and grits and southern fried chicken.
 The Evening Standard called it the Best Southern Food in the UK.

 This eccentric and exotic restaurant has a mix of dazzling décor, including golden Buddhas, tribal masks and giant peacock feathers – which complements the adventurous money.
 Here at Archipelago you can try everything from jerked alpaca to kangaroo skewers to crocodile wrapped in wine leaves with pickled samphire and honey-poached plums.
 There are also more conventional choices such as chicken curry and Berber spiced lamb.
-The wine list is classy and has a traditional old-world slant, with several fine vintages.
+The wines available are classy and has a traditional old-world slant, with several fine vintages.

-These are just a few of the best places to go for unique dining experiences in London when you want to have a delicious and memorable meal.
+These are just a few of the best places to go for unique dining experiences for molecular gastronomy experiences in London.